-It should also be noted that in connection with the PACTE law, changes are likely to make the PEA more favourable, in particular by abolishing the early closure of the PEA in the event of partial withdrawal within 5 years.
-Similarly, withdrawal after 5 years no longer takes away the right to make further contributions.
+It should also be noted that, under the French PACTE law, changes have made the PEA even more favourable, by abolishing the early closure of the PEA in the event of partial withdrawal within five years.
+Similarly, withdrawal after five years no longer takes away the right to make further contributions.

 Finally, since only individuals resident in France for tax purposes can open a PEA, the PACTE law provides for the creation of a Young people’s PEA for young adults (aged between 18 and 25) included in their parents’ tax household, limited to a maximum of €20,000, increasing to €150,000 when the holder leaves the tax household.
 The aim is to encourage young adults to invest in equities.